Skip to ContentSkip to Footer

 Biography

-Dr. Burton has been teaching at Clayton State University since 2004 and is a veteran of the United States Army.
+Dr. Burton has been a member of the faculty at Clayton State University since 2004 and is a veteran of the United States Army.
+Her dissertation explored the effect of organizational culture and managerial values on the display of OCBs (organizational citizenship behaviors) in the workplace.

 Education